oskar-anderson/portfolio/src/posts/HedgehogDBD.md

 None of the tested solutions met the criteria so I created my own application.

 ### Tech stack analysis
-The biggest problem to overcome is drawing the schema.
-There are 2 things to keep in mind:
-* Performance is a big consideration point since schema entities need to be draggable.
-* Schemas need to be exportable to PNG.
-This means that a HTML canvas element must be used.

-Since HTML canvas is difficult to work with natively a game engine library was used.
-The most performant library is **PixiJS** according to a [benchmark done by slay_lines](https://benchmarks.slaylines.io/).
-Being popular (37400 stars on Github) and well documented made on top of great performance made it a clear winner.
+Web apps are developed in either JavaScript or TypeScript.
 **TypeScript** was chosen to reduce time spent debugging type errors and improve developer experience.

+The biggest requirements specific problem to overcome is drawing the diagram.
-**React** was chosen to handle UI state of the application as it is the industry standard.
+Initially a generic canvas element handled by PixiJS was used, but it was soon replaced by a special node/edge based diagramming library called **React Flow** for better UX. **React** was chosen to handle UI state of the application as React Flow library demands it.

 One of the core ideas was that export functionality should not be built in, but developed separately according to user needs.
 To achieve this the user is allowed to write their own export function.